cilium/cilium/Documentation/operations/upgrade.rst

   configuration update.
 Changing ``--cluster-health-port`` will not affect datapath, however it's recommended to still handle configuration change separately from agent upgrade.
 Changing both ports simultaneously shouldn't cause any issues.
+* When Egress Gateway is enabled, upgrading to 1.11 will cause a brief interruption of the connectivity between the client pods and the egress gateway nodes.

 Removed Options
 ~~~~~~~~~~~~~~~